Electricity Laws and Incentives in California

 The California Department of Transportation (Caltrans) must publish a California Transportation Plan (Plan) every five years, beginning December 31, 2015.
 The Plan must address how the state will achieve maximum feasible emissions reductions, taking into consideration the use of alternative fuels, new vehicle technology, and tailpipe emissions reductions.
 Caltrans must consult and coordinate with related state agencies, air quality management districts, public transit operators, and regional transportation planning agencies.
 Caltrans must also provide an opportunity for public input.
 Caltrans must submit a final draft of the Plan to the legislature and governor.
 A copy of the 2020 report is available on the Caltrans website.
 Caltrans must also review the Plan and prepare a report for the legislature and governor that includes actionable, programmatic transportation system improvement recommendations every five years.

-(Reference California Government Code 65070-65073)
+(Reference California Government Code 65070-65073.1)

 Utility Transportation Electrification Cost Recovery Regulations

-Utilities must file a new tariff to design and deploy all electrical distribution infrastructure on the utility side of the customer meter, for all customers installing a separately metered, to be recovered as other distribution infrastructure authorized on an ongoing basis in the utility’s general rate case of EV charging station.
+Utilities must file a new tariff to design and deploy all electrical distribution infrastructure on the utility side of the customer meter, for all customers installing a separately metered, to be recovered as other distribution infrastructure authorized on an ongoing basis in the utility’s general rate case of EV chargers.

 (Reference California Public Utilities Code 740.19)